Hash-imato/SafeRM/README.md

 # SafeRM
 SafeRM- A Safer Undoable Replacement for rm

- saferm - A safe deletion utility that mimics rm with a 5-minute undo window.

 # HOW IT WORKS
    Every file/directory deleted with "rm" is actually MOVED to its own unique subdirectory under $TRASH_ROOT.
 After 300 seconds, it is permanently